- RCPCH response to COVID-19 - modified assessments table

 Mini-CEX is suitable for use in a broad range of settings.
 It can be used in outpatient, inpatient or acute care settings.
 Your assessor must have actually observed the part of the encounter they are rating, and provide you feedback in the aspects they have witnessed.

-Ideal areas the mini-CEX can cover include the below.
+Ideal areas the mini-CEX can cover include the below (for trainees on Progress and CCT'ing before 15 September 2024):

 Mini-CEX assessments primarily link to the following curriculum domains: